-We maintain shipping practices in our offices in London, Dubai, Paris, Piraeus, Hong Kong, Singapore, Washington and New York from which we can service the needs of our global clients.
+We maintain shipping practices in our offices in London, Dubai, Paris, Athens, Hong Kong, Singapore, Washington and New York from which we can service the needs of our global clients.

 Core areas in which the group advises include dry shipping.
 This often involves the preparation of cases for arbitration or the Commercial and Admiralty Courts.
 Many of these matters involve multi-jurisdictional disputes in which the group has extensive experience.
 The group’s dry shipping caseload includes charter party disputes, cargo claims, shipbuilding, conversions and repair disputes, ship sale and purchase, offshore and LNG, and superyachts disputes.
 The group also advises on the drafting of standard form or specialised contracts.

 A further core area of the group where we advise is “wet” work, particularly collisions and other major casualties, and salvage, as well as Article 14, SCOPIC wreck removal and pollution, and their associated insurance and General Average implications.
 We also deal with guarantees and securities, fires, total losses, loss of and damage to containerised cargoes, oil and HNS pollution.
 It is our experience in handling casualties across the globe that often separates us from other firms’ wet practices.

 The firm’s Ship Finance team, regarded as a leading group in the industry for “their know how and flexibility on complicated transactions”, advises on all aspects of the acquisition, disposal, financing and operation of ships, super yachts, and offshore equipment used in the maritime industry.